 I’ve been on a fantasy kick lately.
-But too much peopling has me craving stories that take the standard genre themes and flip around in exciting and unexpected ways.
+But too much ‘peopling’ has me craving stories that take the standard genre themes and flip them around in exciting and unexpected ways.
 So, it was good the second book in V. M. Escalda’s Farman Prophecy, Gift of Griffins arrived at my door.

 V.M.
 Escalda drops readers back into a world rife with magic (at war with itself) between two empires in the midst of violent upheaval.
 She applies a recognizable magic (and semi-feudal) system in refreshing ways laying the groundwork for a fantastical story that’s a shot of new energy into an unexpected second series installment.